NeoBuddy

 Orientation overview

-Transitioning into a new clinical service requires clear orientation to governance structures, clinical expectations, and operational workflow.
-This resource supports new staff by consolidating the information required for safe, professional participation in the neonatal unit.
+Transitioning into a new clinical service requires structured orientation to the relevant governance frameworks, clinical expectations, communication systems, and operational workflows.
+This digital resource has been developed to support new staff by consolidating the essential information required for safe, professional, and effective participation in the neonatal unit.

 New staff are not expected to navigate the clinical environment, governance structures, digital systems, or learning requirements without guidance.
 Orientation provides a structured transition into the neonatal unit and clarifies the expectations that support professional practice.